Valley of the Dragons (film)

 Valley of the Dragons (UK title: Prehistoric Valley) is a black and white 1961 American science fiction film loosely based on Jules Verne's Off on a Comet and heavily dependent on stock footage from the movies One Million B.C., King Dinosaur, Cat-Women of the Moon and Rodan.
 Director Edward Bernds says the film was built around stock footage from One Million B.C.

 Plot

 Two men preparing for a duel in 1881 Algiers, Irishman Michael Denning and Frenchman Hector Servadac, are swept from the face of the Earth by a passing comet and find themselves on another world with cavemen and prehistoric animals.
 They try to find a way back to Earth.
-(Servadac is the only one of 36 characters retained from the original novel.)

-The men are separated after an attack from an angry mammoth.
+The men have encounters with giant reptiles and spiders before being separated after an attack from an angry mammoth.
 Servadac finds refuge with the River People and falls for a beautiful blonde, Deena.
 Denning falls in with the Cave People, where he falls in love with brunette Nateeta.

-The two men are reunited rescuing the Cave People from attacking Dinosaurs (this earth's dragons) with an avalanche.
+The two men are reunited rescuing the Cave People from attacking dinosaurs with an avalanche.
 They persuade the River People and Cave People to stop fighting and settle down with their respective women.
 They vow to try and get on the Earth the next time the comet approaches in seven years.